Fiducism

 The Strategy: From Organic Growth to Cultural Hegemony

-The existence of these seeds is the first step.
-The next is their conscious cultivation and expansion to elevate fiducist principles to the new cultural norm.
+The existence of these germs is the first step.
+The next is their conscious cultivation and expansion to elevate Fiducist principles to the new cultural norm.

-The goal is a society where trustworthy, reliable action is seen not as naive, but as a sign of competence and maturity.
-Only through an understanding of Fiducism's ideas do the successes of the already fiducist systems become visible.
+The goal is a society where trusting, reliable action is seen not as naive, but as a sign of competence and maturity.
+Only through an understanding of Fiducist ideas do the successes of the already Fiducist systems become visible.

 The Cultural Tools: The Organic Emergence of New Forms of Expression

-A culture does not change by decree, but by new, successful behaviors giving rise to their own symbols, narratives, and linguistic expressions.
-With the spread of fiducist practice, the following developments will naturally occur:
+A culture does not change by decree, but by new, successful behaviors giving rise to their own symbols, narratives, and linguistic forms of expression.
+With the spread of Fiducist practice, the following developments will naturally occur:

-The Natural Approach to Resistance: Exclusion and Calm Delimitation
+The Natural Handling of Resistance: Exclusion and Calm Demarcation

 The established culture of distrust loses not through confrontation, but through gradual irrelevance.
-The fiducist response to resistance is not combat, but calm delimitation and the building of superior alternatives.
+The Fiducist response to resistance is not fight, but calm demarcation and building superior alternatives.

 Chapter 7: Synthesis through Fiducism – From the Ideological to the Pragmatic